-The lesson, From Emissions to Exposure, includes a PowerPoint presentation consisting of 41 slides.
+The Air Quality 101 lesson is a PowerPoint presentation consisting of 43 slides.
 Appropriate software and computer equipment is required to teach this material.
 A secure internet connection is also necessary, as the lesson contains links to online videos.

-When starting the PowerPoint, be sure to use "presenter view"; this will allow you to read the teaching script located in the "notes" section of the slideshow.
-Notes written in italics are the suggested teaching script while CAPITALS LETTERS signify an action that is required (e.g., CLICK SLIDE to reveal animation).
-Any additional information is written in normal lettering.
+When starting the PowerPoint, be sure to use "presenter view;" this will allow you to read the teaching script located in the "notes" section of the slideshow.
+Notes written in italics are the suggested teaching script while CAPITAL LETTERS signify an action that is required (e.g., CLICK SLIDE) and any additional information is written in normal lettering.